 - If you haven’t used your bread machine or bread maker in a long time, please buy some NEW bread machine yeast before making your bread.
 Old yeast can die or lose its potency and this will lead to bread that does not rise properly.
 Bread machine yeast is not likely to be viable if it has been sitting in your pantry for years.

 - Bread machine yeast loses its potency over time.
 Generally, bread machine yeast lasts for only 3-4 months after you have opened the bottle.
-However, if the yeast is exposed to air & moisture (i.e. the bottle not sealed tight) or exposed to higher temperatures, the yeast will expire even more quickly.
+However, if the yeast is exposed to air & moisture (e.g. the bottle not sealed tight) or exposed to higher temperatures, the yeast will expire even more quickly.

 - Once you have opened the bottle that contains the bread machine yeast, the yeast will last longer if you store the bottle in the refrigerator or freezer.
 Just make sure the bottle is sealed tight (as yeast will deteriorate quickly if exposed to air, moisture and/or heat).

-- Bread machine yeast in a bottle that has never been opened should last until the bottle’s “Best If Used By” date… but only if the bottle has been stored properly (i.e. in a refrigerator, freezer or in a dark, dry & cool spot in the pantry) and the bottle remains unopened.
+- Bread machine yeast in a bottle that has never been opened should last until the bottle’s “Best If Used By” date… but only if the bottle has been stored properly (e.g. in a refrigerator, freezer or in a dark, dry & cool spot in the pantry) and the bottle remains unopened.

 - Be sure to use the correct amount of liquid called for in a recipe.
 For example, too much liquid can cause a bread top to collapse, balloon, etc.